PedroCristo/portfolio_project_5/README.md

 4. Next select your region
 5. Click on the Create App button
 6. Click in resources and select Heroku Postgres database
-7. Click Reveal Config Vars and add a new record with SECRET_KEY
+7. Click Reveal Config Vars and add:
+ * A new record with SECRET_KEY
-8. Click Reveal Config Vars and add a new record with the AWS_ACCESS_KEY_ID
+ * A new record with the AWS_ACCESS_KEY_ID
-9. Click Reveal Config Vars and add a new record with the AWS_SECRET_ACCESS_KEY
+ * A new record with the AWS_SECRET_ACCESS_KEY
-10. Click Reveal Config Vars and add a new record with the EMAIL_HOST_PASS
+ * A new record with the EMAIL_HOST_PASS
-11. Click Reveal Config Vars and add a new record with the EMAIL_HOST_USER
+ * A new record with the EMAIL_HOST_USER
-12. Click Reveal Config Vars and add a new record with the STRIPE_PUBLIC_KEY
+ * A new record with the STRIPE_PUBLIC_KEY
-13. Click Reveal Config Vars and add a new record with the STRIPE_SECRET_KEY
+ * A new record with the STRIPE_SECRET_KEY
-14. Click Reveal Config Vars and add a new record with the STRIPE_WH_SECRET
+ * A new record with the STRIPE_WH_SECRET
-15. Click Reveal Config Vars and add a new record with the DISABLE_COLLECTSTATIC = 1
+ * A new record with the DISABLE_COLLECTSTATIC = 1
-16. The next page is the project’s Deploy Tab.
+8. The next page is the project’s Deploy Tab.
 Click on the Settings Tab and scroll down to Config Vars
-17. Next, scroll down to the Buildpack section click Add Buildpack select python and click Save Changes
+9. Next, scroll down to the Buildpack section click Add Buildpack select python and click Save Changes
-18. Scroll to the top of the page and choose the Deploy tab
+10. Scroll to the top of the page and choose the Deploy tab
-19. Select Github as the deployment method
+11. Select Github as the deployment method
-20. Confirm you want to connect to GitHub
+15. Confirm you want to connect to GitHub
-21. Search for the repository name and click the connect button
+16. Search for the repository name and click the connect button
-22. Scroll to the bottom of the deploy page and select the preferred deployment type
+17. Scroll to the bottom of the deploy page and select the preferred deployment type
-23. Click Enable Automatic Deploys for automatic deployment when you push updates to Github<br>
+18. Click Enable Automatic Deploys for automatic deployment when you push updates to Github<br>

 ## Final Deployment